maunope/solariUdineAutoPilot/README.md

 **Q:** My RTC module lost its time configuration!

-**A:** >>DATETIME command should fix it, however, it could happen again, the module batttery might be drained
+**A:** >>DATETIME command should fix it, however, if it happens again, the module batttery might be drained

 **Q:** I can't tell what's going on with eeprom data